 1. We’re going to start with the ‘tarka’ which is the flavour foundation.
-Take a medium-large lidded sauce pan, fry the chopped onion, cumin seeds and star anise in some vegetable oil.
-Cook on a moderate heat until the onions become translucent and soft.
+Take a medium-large lidded sauce pan, saute the onions, cumin seeds and star anise in 2-3 tablespoons of vegetable oil on a moderate heat until the onions become translucent and soft.

-3. Now add the garam masala and turmeric.
+3. Now add the garam masala, turmeric and salt and toast for 30 seconds.
 If the pan is too dry add a splash of water so the spices don’t stick to the pan and burn.
-Allow the spices to cook out, then add in the chopped coriander stalks.
+Cook out for a minute.

-5. Place in the mince and mix together thoroughly, crank the heat to max, and break up the meat as you are mixing with a wooden spoon until it’s all separated.
-Add in the water and mix.
+5. Place in the mince, coat in the masala using the end of your wooden spoon to break up the meat as you do so.
+Crank the heat up to high, you want to seal the mince.
+Then add in the water and mix.
 Bring to a simmer then cover with a lid.
 Allow to cook for 25-30 minutes or so.

 6. Keep an eye on it, you may need to add more water so the meat doesn’t catch.
 If you go the opposite way and add too much water you can correct by simmering the keema without a lid so the liquid can evaporate and ‘gravy’ reduce.

-7. Add in the frozen garden peas 5 minutes before end of cooking.
+7. Add in the frozen garden peas 5 minutes before the end of cooking.

-8. Finally add your salt, season to taste, and scatter with a flurry of chopped coriander leaves.
+8. Finally scatter with a flurry of chopped coriander leaves.